Shrenu Parikh

-Shrenu Parikh Mhatre (/hns/; born 11 November 1989) is an Indian actress.
+Shrenu Parikh Mhatre (/hns/;née Parikh; born 11 November 1989) is an Indian actress.
 Parikh gained notable roles for her portrayal as Aastha Agnihotri in the StarPlus romantic drama series Iss Pyaar Ko Kya Naam Doon?
 Ek Baar Phir (2013–2015) and Gauri Trivedi Singh Oberoi in the drama series Ishqbaaaz (2017–2018).

 Parikh made her first film debut in 2017 and appeared in her second film in 2018.
 She continued starring in television series playing the deceptive and vengeful Jhanvi Mittal in Ek Bhram...Sarvagun Sampanna (2019), a faithful Genda Agrawal in Ghar Ek Mandir – Kripa Agrasen Maharaj Ki (2021–2022), and Maitree (2023).

 Early life and education

 Parikh was born on 11 November 1989 in Vadodara, Gujarat.
 She has a younger brother, Shubham Parikh.
 Parikh attended Navarachana Vidyani Vidyalaya and graduated with a Pharmacy degree from the Babaria Institute of Pharmacy, Vadodara.
 In 2008, she won Miss Vadodara, before beginning her career in acting.